 As FourKites’ CMO Steve Rotter said during Visibility 2020, customer experience will be one of the biggest competitive battlegrounds of the next ten years, and those companies that succeed in delivering not only a great product, but a great experience as well will be the ones that succeed in acquiring and retaining new customers.

 By following the recommendations listed in this post, you’ll be able to take your first steps toward building a truly customer-focused supply chain, and help ensure the continued satisfaction and business of your customers for years to come.

-To learn more about how supply chain visibility can help you improve customer satisfaction and adopt a more customer-centric approach to your supply chain, please visit our Ultimate Guide to Maximizing ROI With Supply Chain Visibility.
+To learn more about how supply chain visibility can help you improve customer satisfaction and adopt a more customer-centric approach to your supply chain, check out our Ultimate Guide to Maximizing ROI With Supply Chain Visibility.